Christmas Carols Tradition

 “Oh Holy Night”…

 The word ‘carol’ means dance or song of praise and joy.
-However they could be sung on every occasion, the Christmas Carols seem to have been the only tradition that has really survived.
-Besides, carolling at your doorstep it is believed to have been originated when the carolers weren’t allowed to sing in the church, so they would march door to door, fueled by the festive spirit on the Holy Night.
+However whilst they used to be sung on many different occasions, the Christmas Carols seem to have been the only tradition that has really survived.
+Besides, carolling at your doorstep is believed to have originated from when the carolers weren’t allowed to sing in the church.
+They would march door to door, fueled by the festive spirit on the Holy Night.

 “Joy to the World”

-Christmas Carols have been bringing joy to our world from a really long time.
-Our children learn the songs at school bring them home and sooner rather than later we are all happily singing Christmas Carols all together.
+Christmas Carols have been bringing joy to our world for a really long time.
+Our children learn the songs at school, bring them home and sooner rather than later we are all happily singing Christmas Carols all together.

-The whole concept of this charity event of Christmas Carols on the River Cam is that for an hourly slot, where all the sales will be donated to the assigned charity.
-On 2018 the donation reverted to Christian Aid, while the money raised on the year after was donated to East Anglia’s Children’s Hospice.
-All tickets could be booked to punt along two boats where the choir will be singing all along the journey.
-Fingers crossed we will be able to bring this event back on the years to come.
+The whole concept of this charity event of Christmas Carols on the River Cam is that you can book to join the St Johns the Evangelist Choir for an hour-long punt tour along the River Cam whilst they sing beautiful carols.
+Additionally, all the sales were donated to the assigned charity.
+In 2018 we raised money for Christian Aid, while the money raised in 2019 was donated to East Anglia’s Children’s Hospice.
+All tickets could be booked to punt along two boats where the choir were singing for the entirety of the journey.
+Fingers crossed we will be able to bring this event back in 2021.

 “Silent Night”